BagchiLab-Uconn/RSPPlme4/README.md

-Many analyses that use spatial point patterns seek answers to questions about what factors generate variation among cases.
+\#Description Many analyses that use spatial point patterns seek answers to questions about what factors generate variation among cases.

-# Bibliography
+\#Bibliography

 This package implements the method described by Bagchi and Illian (2015) for replicated point pattern analysis, using algorithms for mixed